EMDR Therapy Training 2026

 PSME455 paper information page

-ELIGIBILITY for Special Topic 2.
-PSME455 or completion of an EMDR Therapy Basic Training accredited by EMDRNZ are pre-requisites for Special Topic 2.
+ELIGIBILITY for PSME456.
+PSME455 or completion of an EMDR Therapy Basic Training accredited by EMDRNZ are pre-requisites.

 PSME456 Information page